himmelblau-idm/site/mkdocs/docs/introduction.md

 Then restart the SSH service.

-To enable the Linux system to access the user database, the file etnsswitch.conf* must now be adjusted.
+To enable the Linux system to access the user database, the file */etc/nsswitch.conf* must now be adjusted.
 Listing 2 shows the adjustments:

 ```
 ------- Listing 3 -------